MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] C. Azure Machine Learning compute `This is incorrect because Azure Machine Learning compute is used for training models, not for deploying real-time inference endpoints.`
 - [x] D. Azure Kubernetes Service (AKS) `This is the correct answer because AKS provides a scalable and reliable environment for deploying real-time inference pipelines as endpoints.`

-## Q: Accessing Azure Machine Learning Web Services
+## Q10: Accessing Azure Machine Learning Web Services

 > Which two parameters are required to authenticate and access an Azure Machine Learning web service?
 Each correct answer presents part of the solution.